Vanilla-OS/apx/README.md

 > Please consider to keep the project name as `apx` to avoid confusion for users.

-To use with another package manager, re-compile editing the `config.json` file to point to the desired package manger and image.
+To use with another package manager, edit the `config.json` file to point to the desired package manger and image.